 - Occupational Therapy

 - Licensed Social Worker

-Epidural injections is a long lasting steroid and numbing agent.
+An epidural injection is a long-lasting steroid and numbing agent.
 This reduces inflammation when injected into the painful area.
 There are several approaches:

 A needle is placed between (2) vertebrae directly into the middle of the back delivering medication to the nerve roots on both the right and left sides at the same time.